akshay033333/CovidData-Analysis-ETL-Azure/Readme.md

 The project aimed to build a comprehensive data engineering pipeline to ingest, process, and analyze COVID-19 data from the European Centre for Disease Prevention and Control (ECDC) and other relevant sources.
-The solution leveraged various Azure services, including Data Factory, Data Lake Storage Gen2, Azure Databricks, and Power BI.
+The solution leveraged various Azure services,Azure HDInsight including Data Factory, Data Lake Storage Gen2, Azure Databricks, and Power BI.

 **Data Ingestion**:
 - Multiple COVID-19 datasets were ingested from the ECDC website and Azure Blob Storage into Azure Data Lake Storage Gen2 using Azure Data Factory (ADF) pipelines.